 No trip to London would be complete without a visit to the Buckingham Palace, which is home and administrative headquarters of the British monarchy.
 (The Queen though prefers to stay at the Windsor Castle.)
 We headed to the palace to witness the changing of guards and a parade that took place around eleven in the morning.
 Large crowds of tourists and families had assembled as we saw young kids riding on their dotting daddy’s shoulders curious to see the event.
 Smartly dresses guards, in their signature red tunics and black trousers with furry black hats, marched as the ceremonial band played.
 A parade of the guards on horseback added more drama to the proceedings.

-Trafalgar Square is the epicentre where all the action takes place, be it rallies or festivities.
+It is the epicentre where all the action takes place, be it rallies or festivities.
 Surrounded by historical buildings, museums and art galleries, the square had several fountains and statues including that of national hero Admiral Nelson.

 Located near each other are the Big Ben, Houses of Parliament and Westminster’s Abbey.
 Elizabeth Tower or to give it it’s more popular name Big Ben is the landmark clock tower of London.
 The Houses of Parliament which houses the Big Ben is known for its stunning Gothic architecture and is best viewed from the northern banks of Thames.
 Restoration work was underway during our visit, so the Big Ben had fallen silent, and scaffoldings covered sections of the tower and the parliament building.

-The Westminster’s Abbey is a gothic cathedral which has the tombs of royal family members, writers, politicians and scientists including Darwin.
+It is a gothic cathedral which has the tombs of royal family members, writers, politicians and scientists including Darwin.
 With a thousand-year-old history, it truly deserves the UNESCO World Heritage tag.
 The other cathedral that is prominent is the St. Paul’s Cathedral, with its characteristic dome, located atop the Ludgate Hill.

 For those interested in politics the Churchill war rooms and 10 Downing Street, the official residence of the Prime Minister, may be of interest.
-Hyde Park, where concerts and shows take place, is also a favourite among the locals to relax and unwind, as well as Piccadilly circus with its famous fountain and neon lights are other landmarks to be explored.
+Hyde Park, where concerts and shows take place, is also a favourite among the locals to relax and unwind.
+Piccadilly circus with its famous fountain and neon lights are other landmarks to be explored.
 As we walked around, we did stop by to take pictures with the trademark red telephone booth which today in the age cell phones is obsolete but seems a perfect backdrop for a selfie.
 Another similar structure which we saw was the red post box whose utility is redundant in the age of emails and messages.

 What makes London every travellers delight is it’s easily accessible and well-connected transport system.
 It is impossible to be lost in London, even if you are a first-timer, as sooner or later you will find your way.
 The London underground is the lifeline of the city very much like what the suburban trains are to Mumbai.
 The red double-decker buses, some of which offer the hop on hop off bus tour, are a delight as you can then watch the city and its monuments from the upper deck and capture some good aerial shots of this pulsating city.

 For children as well as those young at heart, the amusements are plenty like Harry Potter Warner Bros.
 Studio tour, Shriek’s adventure, Madame Tussaud’s waxworks, Sea Life Aquarium, The London Dungeon and so on.
-Our children were keen on the Harry Potter Warner Bros. studio tour, but we soon realized that because of its popularity, one needs to make bookings.
+Our children were keen on the Harry Potter Warner Bros. studio tour.
+But we soon realized that because of its popularity, one needs to make bookings.
 So as not be disappointed we headed to King’s Cross Station’s Platform 9 ¾ from where the Hogwarts Express departs.
 The shop here sells all the Potter paraphernalia and souvenirs.
 Children can get a photo clicked with their chosen house scarf and props against the backdrop of the famous trolley entering platform 9 ¾ scene!

 London with its cosmopolitan fabric representing diverse cultures and religions, alongside its rich architecture and history, coupled with limitless tourist attractions and its efficient transport system is a sought-after travel destination and more than compensates for it being an expensive city.